حذف نوفه های هارمونیکی با بسامد پایه متغیر سیگنال MRS با روش مبتنی برلوپ مرجع در حوزه زمان

 • Mohammad Kazem Hafizi 2

-3 Assistant professor of Institute of Geophysics, University of Tehran
+2 Department of Earth Physics, Institute of Geophysics, University of Tehran, Tehran, Iran.

 چکیده [English]

-Then a new generation of multichannel MRS instruments with multiple loops was built.
-So that the main loop is still used for magnetic resonance excitation and signal recording.
+Then a new generation of multichannel MRS instruments with multiple is was built, so that the main loop is still used for magnetic resonance excitation and signal recording.
 In addition, a number of reference loops, physically displaced from the main loop, measure only noise.
-Parts of the noise recorded by the reference loops will correlate with the noise in the main loop.
-With proper signal processing, the noise in the reference coils can be filtered to obtain a replica of the noise in the main coil and when this replica is subtracted from the signal recorded in the main loop, the MRS signal remains noiseless.
-One of the current challenges of MRS signal processing is the existence of harmonic noises with the variable fundamental frequency.
-If the harmonic signal from a specific source has a fundamental frequency that varies with time, most of the proposed algorithms will not perform well in eliminating harmonic noises.
+Parts of the noise recorded by the reference loops can correlate with the noise in the main loop.
+With proper signal processing, the noise in the reference coils can be filtered to obtain a replica of the noise in the main coil and when this replica is subtracted from the signal recorded in the main loop, hence, the MRS signal remains noiseless.
+One of the current challenges of MRS signal processing is the existence of harmonic noise with the variable fundamental frequency.
+If the harmonic signal from a specific source has a fundamental frequency that varies with time, most of the proposed algorithms will not perform well in eliminating harmonic noise.
 Therefore, a new topic that is followed in this paper is to evaluate the performance of the proposed algorithm in cases where the harmonic signal has a fundamental frequency that varies with time.

 کلیدواژهها [English]